This topic shows how to use the Analog Input Recorder app to view and record data from an NI USB-6211 device.

 If you plug in a device while the app is open, you must refresh the listing for access to that device.
 On the Devices tab, click Refresh.
 Use the same procedure to remove a device from the listing after unplugging it.

 Select the device you want to use in the Device List.
 The app immediately starts a preview of the analog input using default settings.

 Modify any scan and channel settings for your specific needs.
 The following image shows the app displaying three channels of the device.
 Notice that the Max Rate value has changed with the number of channels; this relationship depends on the device.

 Set values for Number of Scans or Duration, and Rate.

 Check Continuous if you want to override the duration or number of scans.
-In this mode, recording will continue until you explicitly stop it.
+In this mode, recording continues until you explicitly stop it.

 When you are ready to start recording data, click Record.